 Our point-of-care MRI systems have been classified and are regulated as Class II devices, although future products that we develop may be classified as Class III devices.
-Products classified by FDA as Class III generally require marketing approval via a PMA.
+Products classified by FDA as Class III generally require marketing approval via the PMA process.
 A PMA application must be supported by valid scientific evidence, which typically requires extensive data, including technical, nonclinical, clinical, manufacturing and labeling data, to demonstrate to the FDA's satisfaction the safety and efficacy of the device for its intended use(s).
 A PMA application also must include a complete description of the device and its components, a detailed description of the methods, facilities and controls used to manufacture the device, and proposed labeling.
 After a PMA application is submitted and found to be sufficiently complete, it is considered "filed" and the FDA begins an in-depth review of the submitted information.
 During this substantive review period, the FDA may request additional information or clarification of information already provided.
-Also during the review period, an advisory panel of experts from outside the FDA may be convened to review and evaluate the application and provide recommendations to the FDA.
+Also, during the review period, an advisory panel of experts from outside the FDA may be convened to review and evaluate the application and provide recommendations to the FDA.
 In addition, the FDA generally will conduct a pre-approval inspection of the manufacturing facility to evaluate compliance with the QSR, which requires manufacturers to implement and follow design, testing, control, documentation and other quality assurance procedures.

 FDA review of a PMA application is required to be completed within 180 days of the application's filing date although the process generally takes between one and three years, but may take significantly longer.
-The current user fee agreement between FDA and the medical device industry sets as a target for PMA reviews to be completed in under one year.
 The FDA can delay, limit or deny approval of a PMA application for many reasons, including:

-- the product may not be safe or effective for its intended use(s) to the FDA's satisfaction; - the data from the applicant's nonclinical studies and clinical trials may be insufficient to support approval;

-- · the manufacturing process or facilities that the applicant uses may not meet applicable requirements; and - changes in FDA approval policies or adoption of new regulations may require additional data to demonstrate the safety or effectiveness of the device.
+- the product may not be safe or effective for its intended use(s) to the FDA's satisfaction; - the data from the applicant's nonclinical studies and clinical trials may be insufficient to support approval; - the manufacturing process or facilities that the applicant uses may not meet applicable requirements; and - changes in FDA approval policies or adoption of new regulations may require additional data to demonstrate the safety or effectiveness of the device.

-If an FDA evaluation of a PMA application or manufacturing facilities is favorable, the FDA will either issue an approval letter, or approvable letter, which usually contains a number of conditions which must be met in order to secure final approval of the PMA.
+If an FDA evaluation of a PMA application or manufacturing facilities is favorable, the FDA will either issue an approval letter or an approvable letter, which usually contains a number of conditions which must be met in order to secure final approval of the PMA application.

-When and if those conditions have been fulfilled to the satisfaction of the FDA, the agency will issue a PMA approval letter authorizing commercial marketing of a device, subject to the conditions of approval and the limitations established in the approval letter.
+When and if the conditions of the approvable letter have been fulfilled to the satisfaction of the FDA, the agency will issue a PMA approval letter authorizing commercial marketing of a device, subject to the conditions of approval and the limitations established in the approval letter.
 If the FDA's evaluation of a PMA application or manufacturing facilities is not favorable, the FDA will deny approval of the PMA or issue a not approvable letter.
-The FDA may also determine that additional trials are necessary, in which case the PMA approval may be delayed for several months or years while the trials are conducted and data is submitted in an amendment to the PMA.
+The FDA may also determine that additional clinical trials are necessary, in which case the PMA approval may be delayed for several months or years while the trials are conducted, and data is submitted in an amendment to the PMA.
 The PMA process can be expensive, uncertain and lengthy.
 PMA approval may also be granted with post-approval requirements such as the need for additional patient follow-up for an indefinite period of time.